3 Different Types of a Crossover Turn

 2.)
 The Bottom Arm Spin Turn

 The second style of Crossover Turn is one of two types of spin turns – the main difference being the hand that touches the wall.
-On this specific type of turn, swimmers come into the wall like they’re finishing a Backstroke race and hit the wall with their bottom arm.
-From there, they spin their feet back towards the wall, while bringing their knees into their chest.
-It’s literally a sideways flipturn to which then they push off.
-This type of Back to Breast turn is often referred to as a ‘Touch & Go’ turn as well!
+On this type of turn, swimmers come into the wall like they’re finishing a Backstroke race and hit the wall with their bottom arm.
+From there, they spin their feet back towards the wall while bringing their knees into their chest.
+It’s a sideways flip-turn, and then they push off.
+This type of Back to Breast turn is often called a ‘Touch & Go’ turn as well!

-This type of Crossover Turn you see the most parts of a swimmer’s body outside the water.
-Because it’s the bottom arm that hits the wall, which causes a swimmer’s head comes up above the surface – along with their arm and knees during the spin.
+In this type of Crossover Turn, you see most of a swimmer’s body outside the water.
+It’s the bottom arm that hits the wall, which causes a swimmer’s head to rise above the surface—along with their arm and knees during the spin.

 Bottom Arm Spin Turn Example: